aiven/aiven-docs/docs/products/kafka/concepts/kafka-tiered-storage.md

 Tiered storage in Aiven for Apache Kafka® helps you manage data more effectively by using two different storage types: local disk and remote cloud storage solutions like AWS S3, Google Cloud Storage, and Azure Blob Storage.

-This feature lets you allocate frequently accessed data to high-speed local disks while moving less critical or infrequently accessed data to more cost-effective remote storage solutions.
+This feature lets you allocate frequently accessed data to high-speed local disks while keeping an extended data retention on more cost-effective remote storage solutions.
 You can store data on specific topics indefinitely without running out of space.
 Once enabled, you configure tiered storage per topic, giving you granular control over your data storage needs.

 :::note